Clever-ISA/Clever-ISA/specs/Stability-Policy.md

 Futher, it is guaranteed that, subject to the "Permitted Changes" section, the behaviour as prescribed by a published extension will not be modified by other extensions.

-Extensions that are to included in future publications will have a tracking issue filed with sufficient notice to the publication of that version and Reviewers will be notified to review the extension.
+Extensions that are to be included in future publications will have a tracking issue filed with sufficient notice to the publication of that version and Reviewers will be notified to review the extension.
 Additionally, community members, including but not limited to machine implementors, toolchain vendors, and supervisor developers, may comment on the proposed extension or may file issues related to the proposed extension up until publication.

 ### Future Extensions